A Supersymmetry Primer: Introduction

-Because the mass splittings between the known Standard Model particles and their superpartners are just determined by the parameters $m_{\rm soft}$ appearing in $\lagr_{\rm soft}$, eq.~(\ref{softy}) tells us that the superpartner masses cannot be too huge.
-Otherwise, we would lose our successful cure for the hierarchy problem, since the $m_{\rm soft}^2$ corrections to the Higgs scalar squared mass parameter would be unnaturally large compared to the square of the electroweak breaking scale of 174 GeV.
+Because the mass splittings between the known Standard Model particles and their superpartners are just determined by the parameters $m_{\rm soft}$ appearing in $\lagr_{\rm soft}$, eq.~(\ref{softy}) tells us that the superpartner masses should not be too huge.\footnote{This is obviously fuzzy and subjective.
+Nevertheless, such subjective criteria can be useful, at least on a personal level, for making choices about what research directions to pursue, given finite time and money.} Otherwise, we would lose our successful cure for the hierarchy problem, since the $m_{\rm soft}^2$ corrections to the Higgs scalar squared mass parameter would be unnaturally large compared to the square of the electroweak breaking scale of 174 GeV.
 The top and bottom squarks and the winos and bino give especially large contributions to $\Delta m_{H_u}^2$ and $\Delta m_{H_d}^2$, but the gluino mass and all the other squark and slepton masses also feed in indirectly, through radiative corrections to the top and bottom squark masses.
 Furthermore, in most viable models of supersymmetry breaking that are not unduly contrived, the superpartner masses do not differ from each other by more than about an order of magnitude.
-Using $\Lambda_{\rm UV} \sim \MPlanck$ and $\lambda \sim 1$ in eq.~(\ref{softy}), one finds that $m_{\rm soft}$, and therefore the masses of at least the lightest few superpartners, should be at the most about 1 TeV or so, in order for the MSSM scalar potential to provide a Higgs VEV resulting in $m_W,m_Z$ = 80.4, 91.2 GeV without miraculous cancellations.
-This is the best reason for the optimism among many theorists that supersymmetry will be discovered at the Fermilab Tevatron or the CERN Large Hadron Collider, and can be studied at a future $e^+ e^-$ linear collider.
+Using $\Lambda_{\rm UV} \sim \MPlanck$ and $\lambda \sim 1$ in eq.~(\ref{softy}), one estimates that $m_{\rm soft}$, and therefore the masses of at least the lightest few superpartners, should probably not be much greater than the TeV scale, in order for the MSSM scalar potential to provide a Higgs VEV resulting in $m_W,m_Z$ = 80.4, 91.2 GeV without miraculous cancellations.
+While this is a fuzzy criterion, it is the best reason for the continued optimism among many theorists that supersymmetry will be discovered at the CERN Large Hadron Collider, and can be studied at a future $e^+ e^-$ linear collider with sufficiently high energy.

 However, it should be noted that the hierarchy problem was {\it not} the historical motivation for the development of supersymmetry in the early 1970's.
 The supersymmetry algebra and supersymmetric field theories were originally concocted independently in various disguises \cite{RNS}-\cite{Volkov} bearing little resemblance to the MSSM.
-It is quite impressive that a theory developed for quite different reasons, including purely aesthetic ones, can later be found to provide a solution for the hierarchy problem.
+It is quite impressive that a theory developed for quite different reasons, including purely aesthetic ones, was later found to provide a solution for the hierarchy problem.